Tuesday 9 February 2010

 "How to land on your feet when speaking in public"

 The BBC World Service has been replaying a broadcast of Lucy Kellaway from October 09, in which Lucy gives tips to would-be public speakers.
 She says she finds public speaking more frightening than spiders or getting mugged in a dark alley.
 Most people feel the same.
 Lucy skims for tips all books on the subject that cross her desk.
 She ends with a couple of simple tips: (i) Practice, practice, practice and (ii) Junk all aids such as powerpoint.
 Also "never read your speech".
 All fine tips.
-But what about the *fear*, Lucy?
-What about the spider on the mind?
+But what about the fear, Lucy?

 Most people hate the thought of public speaking because they get the fears: butterflies in the stomach, or worse, strong adrenaline rushes that can cause "brain freeze", or wobbling voice.
 So why doesn't anyone mention the best way to overcome this: Beta blockers, such as Inderal.